Nuitka/Nuitka/README.rst

     nuitka --help

-The ``nuitka-run`` command is the same as ``nuitka``, but with different default.
+The ``nuitka-run`` command is the same as ``nuitka``, but with a different default.
 It tries to compile *and* directly execute a Python script:

 .. code-block:: bash

     nuitka-run --help

-These option that is different is ``--run``, and passing on arguments after the first non-option to the created binary, so it is somewhat more similar to what plain ``python`` will do.
+This option that is different is ``--run``, and passing on arguments after the first non-option to the created binary, so it is somewhat more similar to what plain ``python`` will do.

 Installation
 ------------

-For most systems there will be packages on the `download page
+For most systems, there will be packages on the `download page
 <http://www.nuitka.net/pages/download.html>`__ of Nuitka.
 But you
-can also install it from source code as described aboe, but also like any other Python program it can be installed via the normal ``python setup.py install`` routine.
+can also install it from source code as described above, but also like any other Python program it can be installed via the normal ``python setup.py install`` routine.